wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.05.12 Fix when "sticked" activity is older than the most recent "count" number of posts
+         Added date_format across all plugins, where applicable Added status to [wps-forum], set to '' (all), 'open' or 'closed' Improve default CSS for [wps-friends]

 14.05.11 Allow users to "stick" activity on their home page (not news feed)
          Use sticky_label and unsticky_label, set to '' to not offer option